 All Fellows are expected to be in residence during the academic year and to participate in departmental seminars and related activities.
 LSA’s National Center for Institutional Diversity (NCID) will also organize and offer a number of activities designed to support Fellows’ scholarship and professional development, while building a community of scholars that has a commitment to issues of diversity, equity, and inclusion.

-For applicants in the natural sciences, doctoral degrees should be completed between January 1, 2014 and July 1, 2019; For applicants in the social sciences or humanities, doctoral degrees should be completed between January 1, 2016 and July 1, 2019.
+For applicants in the natural sciences, doctoral degrees should be completed between January 1, 2014 and July 1, 2019; For applicants in the social sciences or humanities, doctoral degrees should be completed between January 1, 2016 and July 1, 2019 (August 31, 2019 for applicants in economics).

-Individuals awarded a PhD from U-M or currently holding a postdoctoral or faculty position at U-M are not eligible.
+Individuals awarded a PhD from U-M or currently holding a postdoctoral, faculty, or staff position at U-M are not eligible.

 Predoctoral fellowships may be available in economics and political science; doctoral degree must be completed by July 1, 2020.
 If approved, predoctoral fellows will receive a starting salary of $50,000 plus benefits.